Guide to Invasive Trees in the City of Vancouver

 Chemicals and herbicides are the most effective method to eliminate invasive trees.
-Chemicals may be applied to the leaves or squirted into a hole drilled into the stump.
+Chemicals can be applied to the leaves, although it’s not as effective as applying directly to the stump.
+For direct stump application, apply immediately after cutting with a brush, sponge, or dropper.
+Alternate stump application includes drilling several holes in the stump and applying chemical into the holes.
 Timing is important; Fall is usually the best time of year to apply chemicals.
 While it is easier to destroy the above ground portion of Tree of Heaven the root system must be killed to to prevent the stump from sprouting and root suckering.
 Always use caution when applying chemicals, and follow product directions.

 If you do wish to remove a tree, it is important to determine if a permit is required.
 Permits are always required for street tree work, and may be required for private properties as well.
 Not sure if you need a permit?
 Email Urban Forestry with your property address and photos or call 360-487-8308.
 Many tree removal permits require a tree replacement plan.